OS2web/os2web_emply_job/README.md

 OS2Web Drupal feature for importing jobs from Emply.net to a content type in Drupal.
 It also includes a list of jobs with category filter.

-Enable the feature and go to /import/os2web_emply_job and paste the GET URL to the Emply API.
-It looks like http://yourname.emply.net/api.asmx/GetVacancies?mediaId=YOUR-MEDIA-ID&apiKey=YOUR-API-KEY.

 OS2Web Emply Job
 =================